gMatas/vr-facial-expressions-quiz/README.md

 # Virtual Reality Modeling project
-Quiz type game with facial expressions as the interface.
+Quiz type game with facial expressions as the interface made with Unity game engine.

+This is the second part of a project "vr-facial-expressions" for the Virtual Reality Modeling module at Kaunas University of Technology.

+To see the the first part, please click here: <a href="https://github.com/gMatas/vr-facial-expressions-classification">vr-facial-expressions-classification</a>